-Candidates may request a 45-day extension (weekends and holidays included) to their eligibility window by logging into the Testing Account page.
+Candidates may request a 45-day extension (weekends and holidays included) to their eligibility window by logging into their account.
+The Eligibility Extension Request is an option under 'Submit Request.'

 Candidates may request only one extension per application and cannot have an examination appointment currently scheduled.
-Any candidate with a scheduled appointment must cancel that appointment before proceeding with an extension request; failure to do so will result in the extension request being denied.
+Candidates with a scheduled appointment must cancel that appointment before proceeding with an extension request.
+Failure to do so will result in the extension request being denied.
 The eligibility extension request does not supersede any other rules regarding a candidate's eligibility.

-There is an additional fee to obtain the 45-day extension.
-This fee must be paid at the time the extension request is submitted and is non-refundable and non-transferable.
+There is an additional fee to obtain a 45-day eligibility extension.
+This fee must be paid at the time the extension request is submitted, and is non-refundable and non-transferable.